loftwah/downscope/src/pages/world-guide.md

 ### Core Infrastructure

 - AWS Bedrock as the foundation for AI capabilities
-- Primary LLM: Anthropic's Claude (with occasional Nova model experiments)
+- Primary LLM: Anthropic's Claude (Sonnet confirmed in use)
-- Secondary/fallback: AWS's proprietary models for specific workloads
+- Secondary/fallback: AWS's proprietary models (Haiku mentioned for simpler tasks)
-- Containerized microservices architecture running on **ECS (Elastic Container Service)** with Docker
+- Containerized microservices architecture running on **ECS (Elastic Container Service)** using **Fargate** with Docker
 - Lambda functions for event-driven capabilities and serverless processing
 - Private VPC configurations with stringent security groups (**Security Groups**, **Network ACLs**)
 - Terraform-based infrastructure as code for rapid deployment and state management